tagcode/Lexical.FileSystem/README.md

 filesystem.Delete("dir", recursive: true);
 ```

-Files and directories can be renamed.
+Files and directories can be moved and renamed.

 ```csharp
 filesystem.CreateDirectory("dir");